Clastify logo

 550-650

-Presbyterian College's SAT score requirements for the English component indicate that the 25th percentile score is 550, while the 75th percentile score is 650.
-This range suggests that most admitted students typically score between these values in the English section of the SAT.
+For Presbyterian College, the SAT score requirements for the English component indicate that the 25th percentile score is 550, while the 75th percentile score is 650.
+This means that students who score below 550 may be at a disadvantage, while those scoring above 650 are in a stronger position in terms of English proficiency.

 SAT Policy